turingschool/curriculum/source/projects/blogger.markdown

 We've built the `show` action, but the reader should also be able to browse the tags available at `http://localhost:3000/tags`.
 I think you can do this on your own.
 Create an `index` action in your `tags_controller.rb` and an `index.html.erb` in the corresponding views folder.
 Look at your `articles_controller.rb` and Article `index.html.erb` if you need some clues.

+Now that we can see all of our tags, we also want the capability to delete them.
+I think you can do this one on your own too.
+Create a `destroy` action in your `tags_controller.rb` and edit the `index.html.erb` file you just created.
+Look at your `articles_controller.rb` and Article `show.html.erb` if you need some clues.

 With that, a long Iteration 3 is complete!